Historical romance: Pirate

 Pirate novels feature a male or female who is sailing, or thought to be sailing, as a pirate or privateer on the high seas.
-Pirate heroes are the ultimate "bad boys," who "dominate all for the sake of wealth and freedom."
+According to Ryan Kate, heroes are the "ultimate bad boys," who "dominate all for the sake of wealth and freedom."
 The heroine is usually captured by the hero in an early part of the novel, and then is forced to succumb to his wishes; eventually she falls in love with her captor.
 On the rarer occasions where the heroine is the pirate, the book often focuses on her struggle to maintain her freedom of choice while living the life of a man.
 Regardless of the sex of the pirate, much of the action in the book takes place at sea.

 Colonial United States

-These novels are all set in the United States between 1630 and 1798.
+Colonial United States novels are all set in that country between 1630 and 1798.

 Civil War

-These novels place their characters within the events of the American Civil War and the Reconstruction era.
+Civil War novels place their characters within the events of the American Civil War and the Reconstruction era.
 They may be set in the Confederacy or the Union.

 Western

-These novels are set in the frontier of the United States, Canada, or Australia.
+Western novels are set in the frontier of the United States, Canada, or Australia.
 Unlike Westerns, where women are often marginalized, the Western romance focuses on the experiences of the female.
 Heroes in these novels seek adventure and are forced to conquer the unknown.
 They are often loners, slightly uncivilized, and "earthy."
 Their heroines are often forced to travel to the frontier by events outside their control.
 These women must learn to survive in a man's world, and, by the end of the novel, have conquered their fears with love.
 In many cases the couple must face a level of personal danger, and, upon surmounting their troubles, are able to forge a strong relationship for the future.